Veterans Administration Building 33 Historic Renovation

 The first step to bring the building back to habitability was to survey the interior condition of the building to determine the material conditions, space dimensions, accessibility, and structural conditions.
 The second step consisted of hiring a hazardous materials inspector to determine the extent of abatement and remediation work.
 Finally, an extensive survey of the building exterior (including walls, roof, windows, chimneys, and site) was completed to determine the extent of exterior restoration.

 Due to the decrepit conditions and lack of modern accessibility features, we proposed rehabilitating the historic features of the building, adding an addition for accessible travel and egress, and updating the interior to modern standards while maintaining the most prominent historic elements, such as the grand staircase, woodwork, and exterior materials.
 The design team worked closely with the state historical preservation officer to create a restoration plan that complied with code while following the Department of Interior Standards for Restoration and Guidelines for Restoring Historic Buildings.

 The project was honored with a 2014 Orchid Award from the Idaho Historic Preservation Council for Excellence in Historic Preservation.

 Klamath Falls Armed Forces Reserve Center

 Ada County Civic Plaza Tenant Improvement

-Idaho State Capitol Renovation and Restoration
+Idaho State Capitol Historic Preservation, Restoration, and Rehabilitation

 Veterans Administration Community Living Center